Active Darcy's Law

-In contrast, \correctText{actively}{purely active} turbulent flows do not \correctText{follow the Brinkman equation because they are not biased to flow}{drift} down the channel~\cite{wensink2012meso}.
+In contrast, purely active turbulent flows do not drift down the channel~\cite{wensink2012meso}.
 Even at lower activities, where spontaneous symmetry breaking results in unidirectional active flow, global drift averages to zero over multiple simulations~\cite{hardouin2019reconfigurable}.
-We focus on activities which exhibit isotropic active turbulence in an obstacle-free channel ($h\gg\lb$)~\cite{doostmohammadi2017onset} (see \movie{mov:Empty-turbulence}).
-As $\por\to1$, \correctText{it is}{} the channel confinement scale $h$ \correctText{that}{} competes with the active length scale $\actleng$~\cite{hemingway2016correlation} to determine the spatiotemporal structure of the active flow~\cite{shendruk2017dancing,hardouin2019reconfigurable,keogh2022helical}, which result in vortex lattices ~\cite{shendruk2017dancing} recently observed as the first mode in suspensions of bacteria~\cite{Henshaw2023}.
-However, as obstacles are added, the confinement length switches from \correctText{channel height}{} $h$ to pore size $\lb$.
-This causes the dynamics to transition from active turbulence to \correctText{a network of}{} local unidirectional flows (\fig{fig:actFlow}a; top and \movie{mov:HighPhi-streaming}).
-There are well defined paths in which unidirectional flow might arise, though spontaneous symmetry breaking might produce a stream of unidirectional flow moving in the opposite direction along other paths, or \correctText{an active locally}{a} recirculating vortex might become trapped in a void (\fig{fig:actFlow}a; top).
+We focus on activities which exhibit isotropic active turbulence in an obstacle-free channel ($h\gg\lb$)~\cite{doostmohammadi2017onset} (see \movie{dmov:Empty-turbulence}).
+As $\por\to1$, the channel height $h$ competes with the active length scale $\actleng$~\cite{hemingway2016correlation} to determine the spatiotemporal structure of the active flow~\cite{shendruk2017dancing,hardouin2019reconfigurable,keogh2022helical,head2023}, which result in vortex lattices ~\cite{shendruk2017dancing} recently observed as the first mode in suspensions of bacteria~\cite{Henshaw2023}.
+However, as obstacles are added, the confinement length switches from $h$ to pore size $\lb$.
+This causes the dynamics to transition from active turbulence to local unidirectional flows (\fig{fig:actFlow}a; top and \movie{dmov:HighPhi-streaming}).
+There are well defined paths in which unidirectional flow might arise, though spontaneous symmetry breaking might produce a stream of unidirectional flow moving in the opposite direction along other paths, or a recirculating vortex might become trapped in a void (\fig{fig:actFlow}a; top).